jxiao/jeffreyxiao.com/src/markdown/projects/pingry-covid-dashboard.md

 <span style="pointer-events: none;">![](../../images/pingry-covid-dashboard/covid-wireframes.png)</span>

-These are the three designed wireframes - the leftmost being the earliest draft and the rightmost being the latest wireframe (although the current/final version is drastically different!)
+These are the three designed wireframes (made using Adobe XD) - the leftmost being the earliest draft and the rightmost being the latest wireframe (although the current/final version is drastically different!)

 Implementing the front-end styling and components was not easy or simple, but was overall the most straightforward portion.
 Since I chose to use React, things like state management, third-party packages, and component simplicity were all there.